flounderK/codebreaker2023/task8/README.md

 7ff6fdb5e8: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 ```

+So I had the new hmac key, but not the one that was actually used for the packet that was used for the packet that I was given.
+So to get that, I went back to my previous plan of guessing the HMAC key, now knowing a format that was likely to be similar to the key.

-Using the format from this decrypted packet, I was able to brute force the current hmac key, which was `secret_key_91579`
+Using the format from this decrypted packet, I was able to brute force the current hmac key by re-creating the hmac calculation algorithm in python and iterating the numbers at the end of the key until the output hash matched the one from the packet.
+When one finally did, the key was `secret_key_91579`.

+# The actual crypto bug
+After I joined the codebreaker challenge solvers discord channel, I learned that the private key used by the attackers was created poorly and that the base point of the elliptic curve was something like 0 or 1.